|

 right course all along.
 I confirmed my location along the route

+visually as well.
 We reached Satsop, my third and final

 checkpoint on this leg about 2 minutes ahead of schedule.
 Seattle